sensingtheforest/audio-streamer/README.md

    sudo mv msmtprc___o.txt ~/.msmtprc chmod 600 ~/.msmtprc
    ```
-   * Enable IMAP on your email account to allow the Raspberry Pi to receive remote updates.
+   * Enable IMAP on your email account to allow the Raspberry Pi to download attachments from your emails and receive remote updates.
 8. Set up cronjobs:
    * Open the crontab editor
    ```